aws-samples/aws-ipranges-api/aws-ipranges-api.md

 - `apiFQDN` (if `customDomainName` is specified): Create a DNS CNAME or [Route 53 alias](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) record of your `customDomainName` to this value

 - `apiGatewayLog`: CloudWatch log URL for API Gateway
-- `lambdaFunctionLog`: CloudWatch log URL for Lambda function
+- `lambdaFunctionLog`: CLoudWatch log URL for Lambda function
 - `lambdaAuthorizerFunctionLog`: CloudWatch log URL for Lambda authorizer function